Skip to Content

 Common Redness Indicators in Sensitive Skin

-• Dry, tight skin that feels like it’s been stretched too thin
+• Inflammation signs: Dry, tight skin that feels stretched beyond its limit.

 Breakouts and Acne-Like Symptoms in Sensitive Skin